-As the Group has a relatively low level of wholesale funding, its reliance upon the wholesale liquidity markets is limited, thus mitigating certain aspects of its liquidity risk.
+The Group's reliance upon the wholesale liquidity markets is limited, thus mitigating certain aspects of its liquidity risk.

 c) Interest Rate Risk

 The Group is affected by interest rate risk.

 Interest rate risk arises from the different interest rate features, re-pricing dates and maturities of the Group's financial assets and its financial liabilities.
 It is managed using a combination of on and off-balance sheet instruments.
 ALCO monitors and manages this exposure on an ongoing basis, with periodic oversight review by the Risk Committee.